sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gmic-gimp</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : G'MIC plugin for GIMP
+Short desc    : G'MIC plugin for GIMP
 URL          : http://gmic.eu/
-Лицензия     : (CeCILL or CeCILL-C) and GPLv3+
+License      : (CeCILL or CeCILL-C) and GPLv3+
-Описание     : G'MIC is an open and full-featured framework for image processing, providing
+Descript     : G'MIC is an open and full-featured framework for image processing, providing
              : several different user interfaces to convert/manipulate/filter/visualize
              : generic image datasets, from 1d scalar signals to 3d+t sequences of
              : multi-spectral volumetric images.